 Broadening opportunities and enabling the participation of all citizens -- women and men, underrepresented minorities, and persons with disabilities -- is essential to the health and vitality of science and engineering.
 NSF is committed to this principle of diversity and deems it central to the programs, projects, and activities it considers and supports.

 Additional Review Criteria:

-In addition to the National Science Board merit review criteria, reviewers will be asked to apply the following criteria when reviewing CBC Phase II proposals:
+In addition to the National Science Board merit review criteria, reviewers will be asked to apply the following criteria when reviewing CCI Phase I preliminary proposals and proposals.